ricardocervo/BookNBlock/README.md

 In this section, we will see some examples of how to interact with the API to create Bookings and Blocks.
 A complete documentation of the API can be found further ahead in this document.

-After starting the application, we can use applications like Postman to send requests and interact with the API.
-The first request to be made is for authentication:
+After starting the application, we can use tools like Postman to send requests and interact with the API.
+The first request to be sent is for authentication:

 ```
 POST http://localhost:8080/api/v1/auth/authenticate